DryCreations/pdfproject/planning/tasks.md

 #### 2.1

-Implement a button and textfield that allows the user to quickly jump to any "page" of the pdf that is requested.
+Implement a textfield that allows the user to quickly jump to any "page" of the pdf that is requested.
 (2 pt)

 #### 2.2